 User & Visitor Guidelines & FormsVisiting Academic User Guidelines

-Visiting User Policy
+Visiting User Policy and Fees

 Fees for Visiting Users

-All users must seek to car pool to the maximum extent possible.
+All users should seek to car pool to the maximum extent possible.
 Parking at the CSC is very limited (6 spaces).
 Access by car past the main parking area is only permitted for research, course, and maintenance purposes, and even then only when delivery of equipment, rapidity of access, or safety concerns make vehicle access essential for these officially sanctioned activities.

 Dock User Guidelines »